pbrdmn/brd.mn/src/articles/mentors/index.md

 ## Taking the lead

-At the beginning of 2020, the engineering department was growing beyond 30 engineers, and we began to form several stream-aligned teams.
+At the beginning of 2020, the engineering department was growing beyond 30 engineers, and we began to form several cross-functional stream-aligned teams.

-This provided me with an opportunity to step up as team lead for a new team that was being created to build a new product to integrate and extend the functionality of the business.
+This provided me with an opportunity to step up and lead a new team that was being created to build a new product to integrate and extend the functionality of the business.

 There was a strong vision laid out for this new product, but it would be up to the team to chart the roadmap and be responsible for delivery.